lekhrajdinkar/02-Java17/Notes/02_Java-8-new.md

 ---
 ## 3. `Streams` and collections
 - Streams API
+  - Stream operations don't modify the source
+  - Terminal operations often produce **immutable results**
+- **Method reference types**
+  - Reference to a Static Method `ClassName::staticMethodName`
+  - Instance Method of a Particular Object `objectReference::instanceMethodName`
+  - Reference to a Constructor `ArrayList::new`
+  - special case --> int[]::new, super::m1()
 - Collection API - new methods.
 - Executing a terminal operation makes a stream inaccessible, cant be reused.
   - trick : create Supplier of streams. `Supplier<Stream> :: get()`